History and Tradition

 Origins and Devotion

-The devotion to the Virgin of Fuensanta in Pizarra dates back centuries, when the image of the Virgin was found in a fountain or spring (hence its name, “Fuensanta”).
-According to tradition, a shepherd discovered the image in a cave near the current Hermitage of Fuensanta.
-The appearance of the Virgin was quickly associated with miracles and prodigious events, which encouraged her veneration among the inhabitants of the region.
+Devotion to Our Lady of Fuensanta in Pizarra dates back centuries, to when the image of the Virgin was found in a spring (hence its name, "Fuensanta").
+According to tradition, a shepherd discovered the image in a cave near the present-day Hermitage of Fuensanta.
+The Virgin's appearance was quickly associated with miracles and wondrous events, fostering her veneration among the inhabitants of the region.

-The hermitage, located in a beautiful natural setting, was built to house the image of the Virgin and became a place of pilgrimage and prayer.
-Over time, the festival of the Descent of the Virgin of Fuensanta became institutionalized, consolidating itself as one of the most important religious and cultural events in Pizarra.
+The hermitage, situated in a beautiful natural setting, was built to house the image of the Virgin and became a place of pilgrimage and prayer.
+Over time, the festival of the Descent of the Virgin of Fuensanta became an established tradition, solidifying its position as one of the most important religious and cultural events in Pizarra.

 The Tradition of the Descent

-The tradition of the Descent of the Virgin begins with the image of the Virgin of Fuensanta being transferred from its hermitage to the parish church of San Pedro Apóstol in the centre of the town.
-This transfer symbolises the closeness of the Virgin to her devotees, allowing them to pay homage to her and request her intercession.
+The tradition of the Descent of the Virgin begins with the image of the Virgin of Fuensanta being carried from her hermitage to the parish church of Saint Peter the Apostle in the center of the town.
+This procession symbolizes the Virgin's approach to her devotees, allowing them to pay homage to her and request her intercession.

-The festival is celebrated every three years, in the month of August, and lasts approximately one week.
-During this period, the Virgin remains in the parish church, where various religious and festive activities take place.
+The festival is celebrated every three years in August and lasts approximately one week.
+During this time, the Virgin Mary remains in the parish church, where various religious and festive activities take place.

 Preparations

 Preparations for the Descent of the Virgin begin several months before the event.
-The Brotherhood of the Virgin of Fuensanta, together with numerous volunteers, is responsible for organizing all the details, from cleaning and decorating the hermitage and the church, to planning the religious and cultural activities.
+The Brotherhood of the Virgin of Fuensanta, along with numerous volunteers, takes charge of organizing every detail, from cleaning and decorating the hermitage and church to planning the religious and cultural activities.

 The Descent

-The day of the Descent is, without a doubt, the most eagerly awaited moment.
-The devotees congregate at the shrine from early in the morning.
+The day of the Descent is undoubtedly the most anticipated moment.
+Devotees gather at the hermitage from the early hours of the morning.
 After a solemn mass, the procession begins.
-The image of the Virgin, adorned with flowers and lights, is carried on a throne that is carried on the shoulders of the faithful.
+The image of the Virgin, adorned with flowers and lights, is carried on a throne borne on the shoulders of the faithful.

-The journey from the hermitage to the church is an event full of emotion and devotion.
-The streets of Pizarra are decorated with flags, flowers and hangings.
-The procession, accompanied by music from local bands and religious chants, advances slowly, allowing the attendees to pay homage to the Virgin as she passes.
+The procession from the hermitage to the church is an event filled with emotion and devotion.
+The streets of Pizarra are adorned with flags, flowers, and banners.
+The procession, accompanied by music from local bands and religious chants, moves slowly, allowing those present to pay homage to the Virgin as she passes.

 Events at the Parish Church

-Once the image of the Virgin arrives at the parish church, a series of liturgical events are held in her honour.
-Masses, novenas and rosaries take place during the days that the Virgin remains in the town.
+Once the image of the Virgin arrives at the parish church, a series of liturgical acts are celebrated in her honor.
+Masses, novenas, and rosaries are held during the days the Virgin remains in the town.
 These religious ceremonies are an opportunity for devotees to express their faith and devotion, and for the community to unite in prayer.

-In addition to religious events, various cultural and festive activities are organised, such as concerts, street parties, competitions and exhibitions, which enrich the celebration and foster community spirit.
+In addition to religious ceremonies, various cultural and festive activities are organized, such as concerts, open-air dances, competitions and exhibitions, which enrich the celebration and foster a sense of community.

 The Ascent of the Virgin

-At the end of the week of celebrations, the time comes for the Ascension of the Virgin, in which the image is taken back to its hermitage.
-This event, although solemn, is also full of joy and gratitude.
-The devotees accompany the Virgin on her return, bidding her farewell with fervour until the next Descent.
+At the end of the week of celebrations comes the Ascent of the Virgin, when the image is carried back to its hermitage.
+This event, though solemn, is also filled with joy and gratitude.
+Devotees accompany the Virgin on her return, bidding her farewell with fervor until the next Descent.

-The Ascent is, like the Descent, a multitudinous procession.
-The image is carried on the shoulders of the faithful, who walk the return route with the same devotion and enthusiasm.
-Once at the hermitage, a thanksgiving mass is celebrated and the Virgin is bid farewell until the next occasion.
+The Ascent, like the Descent, is a massive procession.
+The image is carried on the shoulders of the faithful, who make the return journey with the same devotion and enthusiasm.
+Once back at the hermitage, a thanksgiving mass is celebrated, and the Virgin is bid farewell until next time.

 Meaning and Peculiarities